Case of the Ex: Background

-"Case of the Ex" was composed by Christopher Stewart, Traci Hale, and Thabiso "Tab" Nkhereanyne in late 1999.
+"Case of the Ex" was composed by Christopher "Tricky" Stewart, Traci Hale, and Thabiso "Tab" Nkhereanyne in late 1999.
 Initially, Mýa was working at the Redzone Studios in Atlanta, Georgia, when she heard an early instrumental of the song through the walls from the room next door.
-She stepped out of her current session and was subsequently introduced to Stewart, who worked next to her.
-Originally a rap song, Stewart heavily rearranged the track to make it fit Mýa's persona.
+She stepped out of her session and was introduced to Stewart in the next studio.
+Originally a rap song, Stewart rearranged the track to make it fit Mýa's persona.

 Speaking of its creation, Stewart said: "We got together to write a song specifically for Mýa.
 We kicked around some subjects which Mýa could potentially sing.
 We wanted to create a lyric theme that would keep her young, yet would show that she was growing up."
 It was Hale who came up with the lyric idea, which was inspired by a relationship she was going through at the time and revolved around "a strong woman who won't tolerate her man returning to his ex-girlfriend."
 While Tab and Hale contributed most of the lyrics, Stewart wrote the music and played all of the tracks, with Hale singing on the original demo."

 The initial demo also featured the percussive, keyboard hook which would become the song's musical trademark.
 "I followed an old philosophy, which is to try to catch the listener's attention," explained Stewart.
 "I wanted to make a statement with that hook, creating a special sound that people would react to and remember.
 It was like a loud horn blast, which was derived from a sampled sound, and then enhanced with my K-25 keyboard."
 Soon after completing the demo, Stewart played the song for Mýa, and she "immediately loved it."
 The following day, she recorded her vocals at Stewart's studio for the master version.